 Because they are often served in a silver julep cup, these cocktails become ice cold, so they are extra delicious on a hot day.

-The official drink of the Kentucky Derby
+drink of the Kentucky Derby

 According to the Kentucky Derby website, as many as 120,000 mint juleps are served over the two-day period of Kentucky Oaks and Kentucky Derby weekend at the Churchill Downs Racetrack.

 “That’s a feat that requires more than 10,000 bottles of Old Forester Mint Julep Ready-to-Serve Cocktail, 1,000 pounds of freshly harvested mint and 60,000 pounds of ice.”

 Can we all just say, “wow?”